DJDanl/cpp-docs.pt-br/docs/mfc/reference/cmfctaskspane-class.md

 ### <a name="parameters"></a>Parâmetros

 *nPageIdx*<br/>
-[in] Especifica o índice baseado em zero da página.
+no Especifica o índice de base zero da página.

 ### <a name="remarks"></a>Comentários